odigos-io/odigos.io/content/en/blog/news/choosing-oss-solution/index.md

 Being big believers, supporters, and maintainers in the open-source community, Odigos is happy to announce that we are **now integrated with five open-source observability tools vendors.**

-**Prometheus, Jaeger, Loki, Grafana & Signoiz** are all now supported by Odigos and can be installed within minutes.
+**Prometheus, Jaeger, Loki, Tempo & Signoiz** are all now supported by Odigos and can be installed within minutes.

 ## What does this mean